felleg/felleg.gitlab.io-backup/content/reads/read-25-sooner-safer-happier.md

 1. (p.
 89) The level of consciousness of an organization cannot exceed the level of consciousness of its leader.
 1. (p.
-159) Servant leadership: "Than kyou for flagging a possible issue or improvement.
+159) Servant leadership: "Thank you for flagging a possible issue or improvement.
 How may I help you, dear team member?"